2022 Accounting and Auditing Update (Full-Day Webinar) (Completed)

 Who Should Attend

-CPAs that need to be updated and current on professional standards in their professional areas for their firm, their clients, their client applications; and to meet the continuing professional education requirements of their state laws and rules.
+CPAs that need to be updated and current on professional standards in their professional areas for their firm, their clients, their employers, client applications; and to meet the continuing professional education requirements of their state’s laws.

 - The impact of COVID-19